lloan/JDS/README.md

 Navigate to the folder, within the root of the folder, find the `index.html` file and open it with your browser.

 ## How to Play
+The goal of the game is to kill all the slime and get the key.
+Enemies are randomly spawned in number and location.
+What is the highest score you can get?
+If you're lucky, you might get several potions spawned.
 - You can move the player character with the `arrow keys` [up, down, left, right].
 - Pressing `shift + arrow Keys` makes your player character move faster.
 - Pressing the `space bar` allows your player character to attack slime.